-6. Communication and dissemination in the city ecosystems
+7. Communication and dissemination in the city ecosystems

-At this early stage of the project (M3), each city ecosystem and local desk contact person(s) belonging to the 'core communication group' are developing communication and dissemination plans and activities.
+At the beginning of the project each city ecosystem and local desk contact person(s) belonging to the 'core communication group' are developing communication and dissemination plans and activities.
 Each local desk centralises and coordinates C&D actions and interacts with the C&D Secretariat and each other to stimulate innovation and best practice in creating meaningful dialogues with public and professional audiences.

 These are actions designed by partner's onsite to be locally effective - respecting language, culture and context so critical for communication and dissemination success.
-In this first version of D10.1, cities have conducted working sessions to define their C&D context and give an initial insight into their audiences, objectives, messages and channels.
+Cities have conducted working sessions to define their C&D context and give an initial insight into their audiences, objectives, messages and channels.
 Considering the project timeline and plans in each of the cities, this exercise has been focused on public communication in the three lighthouse cities, lead replicator Vaasa and Santa Cruz de Tenerife.
 All have also specifically considered the separate audiences and objectives in terms of dissemination to professional and policy audiences and will focus with much greater attention to this as the tangible outputs of IRIS begin to gain momentum.